rolandboon/glasswork/docs/request-handling/routes.md

 Routes define your HTTP endpoints.
 In Glasswork, routes are thin adapters that validate input, call services, and return responses.

+After reading this guide, you will know:

+- How to define routes with type-safe validation
+- How to validate request bodies, query parameters, and path parameters
+- How to handle errors and return multiple response types
+- How to use middleware and customize serialization

 ::: info Why Thin Routes?
 Routes should be 5-7 lines because: